DenverArtMuseum/biophilia-pub/content/section-3/Close_Knit_Flower_Sack.md

 >
 > wending along with a spot of sunlight,

-“The bone frame was made for
+“The bone frame was made

+for

-> No such shock, knit within terror
+> no such shock, knit within
 >
-> yet the skeleton stood up.”
+> terror
 >
-> They are not artifacts but fit to our hand, our daily voice,
+> yet the skeleton stood up to it.”
 >
+> They are not artifacts but fit to our hand,
+>
+> our daily voice,
+>
 > the short mouth line erased.
 >
-> The marsh revels in its glitter and occasional cranberry.
+> The marsh revels in its glitter
+>
+> and occasional cranberry.
 >
 > The subject is left purposely unstable,
 >